iamalbedo1/chatclientforgemini/README.md

 ## Features

-* **Direct Gemini API Interaction**: Send prompts and receive responses from the Gemini Pro model.
+* **Direct Gemini API Interaction**: Send prompts and receive responses from the Gemini 2.5 Flash.
 * **Conversation History**: Your chats are saved on-device for later viewing.
 * **Native Wear OS Interface**: A clean and user-friendly interface built with Compose for Wear OS.
 * **Rotary Input**: Smoothly scroll through conversations using your watch's rotating side-button or bezel.